 Some tasks look easy until you try them.
 Pulling off the right amount of tinfoil to cover your leftovers?
 Sounds easy, but I invariably undershoot this.
 Every single time.
 If I had a nickel for every piece of pizza that went bad because I botched this stupid task, I’d probably have, you know, a respectable number of nickels.

-Another deceptively simple task with somewhat higher stakes than spoiled pizza is assessing which trade shows make sense for your business.
+Another deceptively simple task with somewhat higher stakes is assessing which trade shows make sense for your business.
 It sounds easy in theory; you’ll know a show that’s a fit when you see it, right?

 In truth, considering all of your angles when trying to nail down which trade shows are good fits to attend and/or exhibit at can easily turn into a confusing and time-consuming project.
 And if you take a shortcut and end up exhibiting at the wrong event, you’re flushing a whole lot of good money – and time – down the drain.